AvantGov/audiocon_pub/README.md

 # Fix Log
-[ ] Probably do this when doing mobile responsive implementation, but will need to make the photo viewers swipe-able. (there is an article on how to do this in the notion.
+[0] Probably do this when doing mobile responsive implementation, but will need to make the photo viewers swipe-able. (there is an article on how to do this in the notion.
 The one used to make the photo reels.)

 [x] figure out how the hell to prevent the compiler from setting up the phone and email addresses incorrectly in chrome browsers

 [ ] will need to stabilize the application forms with redux because currently they are just wiping whenever the page is re-loaded

-[ x] implement a better case of switching the galleryView state from true back to false in order to show the Nav, Footer whenever jumping around pages.
+[x] implement a better case of switching the galleryView state from true back to false in order to show the Nav, Footer whenever jumping around pages.
 	- currently there is a sweet little hot fix in there where GalleryList pushes out a change of state (should the user navigate back) and the button at the ResGal_End piece also pushes out this same change, but as the site grows and more links to other pages appear on other pages (workflows start to matrix each other) this is not going to suffice.
 - will most likely involve some useHistory or useLocation implementation.

-[] hide last pass/nord pass from job application form + contact us form
+[x] hide last pass/nord pass from job application form + contact us form

 ## CSS clean up tasks:
 [ ] implement an id system to have images placed top, left, center, right, etc. as needed in the galleries